Jenna Ellis: Public censure

-Ellis was publicly censured by the chief disciplinary judge of the Colorado Supreme Court on March 8, 2023, for having "repeatedly made misrepresentations on national television and on Twitter, undermining the American public's confidence in the 2020 presidential election".
-The court ruling stated that Ellis and regulators agreed that Ellis "had a selfish motive" and "engaged in a pattern of misconduct", "violating her duty of candor to the public."
-The court ruling also stated that Ellis admitted making 10 public misrepresentations in November 2020 and December 2020, including claims that "President Trump won in a landslide"; that "the election was stolen from President Trump" in the states of Nevada, Michigan, Pennsylvania, Wisconsin, Georgia; and that there were over 500,000 illegal votes in the state of Arizona.
+Ellis was publicly censured by Bryon M. Large, the chief disciplinary judge of the Colorado Supreme Court on March 8, 2023, for having "repeatedly made misrepresentations on national television and on Twitter, undermining the American public's confidence in the 2020 presidential election, violating her duty of candor to the public.
+The court ruling also stated that Ellis and regulators agreed that Ellis "had a selfish motive" and "engaged in a pattern of misconduct", and that Ellis admitted making 10 public misrepresentations in November 2020 and December 2020, including claims that "President Trump won in a landslide"; that "the election was stolen from President Trump" in the states of Nevada, Michigan, Pennsylvania, Wisconsin, and Georgia; and that there were over 500,000 illegal votes in the state of Arizona.
 Ellis paid a $224 fine as part of the censure.

 According to Colorado's Office of Attorney Regulation Counsel, Ellis acknowledged that she violated the rule that prohibited "reckless, knowing or intentional misrepresentations by attorneys".
-The New York Times reported that Ellis admitted that she knowingly misrepresented facts, while Law360 reported that she admitted lying, but other outlets (Forbes, The Wall Street Journal, The Washington Post, and WITF-TV) gave a different account, reporting that Ellis admitted that she acted “with at least a reckless state of mind".
+The New York Times reported that Ellis admitted that she knowingly misrepresented facts, while Law360 reported that she admitted lying, but other outlets (Forbes, The Wall Street Journal, The Washington Post, and WITF-TV) gave a different account, reporting that Ellis admitted that she acted "with at least a reckless state of mind".
 The day after being censured, Ellis said that she had not lied and did not admit to lying, denying that she "intentionally" made false statements.

+2023 Georgia indictment

+On August 14, 2023, Ellis and 18 other people were indicted by a Fulton County, Georgia grand jury in the prosecution related to the 2020 United States presidential election in Georgia for allegedly participating in a criminal enterprise in furtherance of Donald Trump's efforts to overturn the results of the presidential election.
+Ellis turned herself in at the Fulton County jail on August 23, 2023.

+It was noted in the media that her mugshot, in which she smiled broadly, was "noticeably different than other mugshots taken of Trump's alleged co-conspirators in Fulton County, with most photographed defendants appearing without any noticeably exuberant expressions."
+Shortly after authorities released the mugshot, Ellis shared the photo in a post to social media along with Matthew 5:44 and Psalm 32:10-11 from the Book of Psalms.